Preparing for Graduate School

 Check Out GV's Graduate Programs

 Knowing what steps you need to take to be admitted to the medical or graduate school of your choice – and when to take those steps – will make the process easier and less stressful.

 - Begin researching schools and programs of interest.

-- Talk to faculty and advisors to get information and advice.
+- Talk to faculty and advisors to acquire information and advice.

-- Develop and maintain contacts with professors and supervisors who could write letters of recommendation.
+- Develop and maintain contacts with professors and supervisors who could write letters of recommendation for you.

 - Begin reviewing for required entrance exams.